isa-ulisboa/greends-ipython/README.md

         print(x)
 ```

 Exercise (Asking for an haphazard list of numbers): Create a program that asks the user to provide haphazardly a series of numbers that you want to store in a list.
-The user is asked for a numbber at the time.
+The user is asked for a number at the time.
 Only inputs that are numbers are stored in  the list.
 When the user wants to stop, it should type CTRL-D. Then, the program should print the list of numbers.

 </details>